Gesh901/Aviation-Study/README.md

 ```

-Next step is to convert the `Event_Date` column to datetime format as shown below:
+Following this, we convert the `Event_Date` column to datetime format as shown below:

 ```python